The Data-Driven Censored Newsvendor Problem: A Near-Optimal Algorithm

-We refer to this estimate as censored since it uses the censored sales data, rather than the true (unobserved) demand data that would be required to compute the SAA of $\Gminus(\lambda)$.
-This design choice will become clear in the analysis of our algorithm.
+We refer to this quantity as the {\it censored} estimate of $\Gminus(\lambda)$ since it uses the censored sales data, rather than the true (unobserved) demand data that would be required to compute the SAA of $\Gminus(\lambda)$.

 Once computed, the censored estimate $\Gminushat(\lambda)$ may fall into one of three cases, depending on {the} confidence parameter $\width$ that our algorithm takes as input.
 In particular, if $\Gminushat(\lambda) \geq \rho + \width$, our algorithm classifies the problem as {\it likely identifiable}.
 In this case, motivated by \Cref{thm:minimax-risk-identifiable}, it outputs a censored estimate of $\qopt_G$, denoted by $\qopt_{\offeCDF}$, defined as the $\rho$-th sample quantile of $\lambdasamples$.
 Formally: